 After a ministry of mental health group work with young women in Pudahuel in Santiago, she moved to La Bandera.
 In her family Sister Linda was surrounded by music and singing.
 She taught herself guitar and plays and sings by ear.
 She goes nowhere without music, singing, and her guitar.
 When she and her guitar arrived in La Bandera, she offered to teach guitar classes and fifty young people showed up with delight.

 She coordinated a youth drop-in center, providing workshops to prepare them for jobs, sports, crafts, and theater.
 Most of the youth had alcohol and drug problems.
 She did counseling with both youth and adults, and studied for five years in the Instituto Carlos Casanueva.
 In addition, she did her thesis on the role of the counselor in the process of marital conflict and separation.
 Her youth ministry grew from the parish level to the deanery to the Zone.

-In 1998 she was appointed as the Maryknoll Sisters Personnel Director until 2001, then continued honing her counseling skills and was granted her master’s degree in 2002 from McGregor School of Antioch University in Yellow Springs, Ohio
+In 1998 she was appointed as the Maryknoll Sisters Personnel Director until 2001, then continued honing her counseling skills and was granted her master’s degree in 2002 from McGregor School of Antioch University in Yellow Springs, Ohio.

 Returning to Chile she was asked to begin a new focus, working with the Chilean Conference of Religious.
 She directs an international program for formation directors.
 Several reasons prompted her to accept this challenging and very different work.
 Paramount were its direct relation to young people and to the future of religious life.
-Young religious will face the challenges of a changing society and many will serve its youth.
+She believes young religious will face the challenges of a changing society and many will serve its youth.